supertylerc/digitalocean-hashicorp-packer/README.md

 Use Packer to build Consul Server, Nomad Server, and Nomad Client base images based on Fedora Linux.

+Today, these images heavily assume the use of Fedora.
+However, they _should_ work for other RHEL-based operating systems provided they ship `dnf`.
+In the future, this repository may shift to support other operating systems such as Debian.

+Ensure the `DIGITALOCEAN_ACCESS_TOKEN` environment variable is set to your DigitalOcean access token, and then `packer build .`  Input variables are described below in case you want to change the defaults.

+> As mentioned above, the scripts assume the use of Fedora Linux.
+You can safely change to either
+> Fedora 36 or Fedora 37, but YMMV with any other base OS.

+## Tailscale

+I have a use case that relies heavily on building Consul and Nomad on top of Tailscale.
+For this reason, all of the provisioning scripts assume that everything is communicating via a Tailscale interface.

 ## Inputs

 | Name | Description | Type | Default | Required |